Interfaith Hospitality Network

 IHN Main Line

 Main Line Unitarian Church is one of a group of churches and synagogues in the Delaware Valley that provide dinners and housing for homeless families, one week at a time, five or six times each year.

 While they are in the network, families receive training and social work support so that they can find affordable housing, jobs, training, and whatever else they need to return to self-sufficiency.

 Thanks to the Interfaith Hospitality Network, they always have a place to stay and food to eat while they are doing this and their children continue to go to school.

 While they are staying with us, families usually arrive each evening at dinner time.
 Church members and their families make and serve dinners, spend time in the early evening with our visitors, or stay overnight at the church to be available in case of an emergency.

-There are other roles for volunteers to fill, such as meal coordinator, shopper, set up and clean up, and laundry.
-At the end of each hosting week, we hold a pot luck dinner for all those volunteers who have helped.
+There are other roles for volunteers to fill, such as meal coordinator, shopper, set-up and clean-up, and laundry.
 A volunteer typically contributes one two-hour shift or one overnight shift during a hosting week and it is easy to schedule these well in advance.